Real projective structures on Riemann surfaces and new hyper-K\"ahler manifolds: Real holomorphic sections via real projective structures

-If a $\tau$-real negative holomorphic section is not admissible, then (for a lift $\nabla^\lambda$ and the corresponding gauge satisfying \eqref{eq:sign} and \eqref{eq:sign2}) the the loop $\lambda\mapsto g_p(\lambda)$ is not in the big cell for all $p\in\Sigma.$ Assume that $g_p$ is contained in the big cell for all $p\in U$ in an open dense subset $U\subset\Sigma$, and intersects the first small cell transversely on $\Sigma\setminus U$.
-Then the equivariant harmonic map to hyperbolic 3-space corresponding to the solution of the self-duality equations defined on $U$ (by the above procedure) extends smoothly through the boundary at infinity $S^2$ of $H^3$, and yields a smooth map see \cite[$\S$ 5]{HH2}. \begin{Lem} Let $s$ be a grafting section $s$.
-For $p\in\Sigma$ the corresponding loop $\tilde g_p$ in \eqref{eq:graftinggauge} is in the big cell if $S_p$ and $S^\#_p$ do not coalesce.
-This happens on an open dense subset $U\subset\Sigma$. \end{Lem} \begin{proof} Instead of taking the complementary line bundle $S^*=\ker\Phi$ of $S$ provided by uniformization, we can as well use a different complementary line bundle $L$ of $S.$ Define $g$ as in \eqref{eq:gga} but with respect to $S\oplus L.$ This construction clearly yields the same section of the Deligne-Hitchin moduli space.
-The two families of flat connections provided by two different choices of complementary line bundles differ by a family of $\SL(2,\C)$ gauge transformations which extends to $\lambda=0.$
+If a $\tau$-real negative holomorphic section is not admissible, then (for a lift $\nabla^\lambda$ and the corresponding gauge satisfying \eqref{eq:sign} and \eqref{eq:sign2}) the loop $\lambda\mapsto g_p(\lambda)$ is not in the big cell for all $p\in\Sigma.$ Assume that $g_p$ is contained in the big cell for all $p\in U$ in an open dense subset $U\subset\Sigma$, and intersects the first small cell transversely on $\Sigma\setminus U$.
+Then the equivariant harmonic map to hyperbolic 3-space corresponding to the solution of the self-duality equations defined on $U$ (by the above procedure) extends smoothly through the boundary at infinity $S^2$ of $\mathbb H^3$, and yields a smooth map see \cite[$\S$ 5]{HH2}. \begin{lemma} Let $s$ be a grafting section $s$.
+For $p\in\Sigma$ the corresponding loop $\tilde g_p$ in \eqref{eq:graftinggauge} is in the big cell if $S_p$ and $S^\#_p$ do not coalesce, where $S^\#_p$ is the orthogonal bundle of $S$ with respect to the indefinite hermitian metric.
+This happens on an open dense subset $U\subset\Sigma$. \end{lemma} \begin{proof} Recall the construction of the section of the Deligne-Hitchin moduli space in Section \ref{sec-con}.
+Instead of taking the complementary line bundle $S^*=\ker\Phi$ of $S$ provided by uniformization, we can as well use a different complementary line bundle $L$ of $S.$ Define $g$ as in \eqref{eq:gga} but with respect to $S\oplus L.$ This construction clearly yields the same section of the Deligne-Hitchin moduli space.
+The two families of flat connections provided by two different choices of complementary line bundles differ by a family of $\SL(2,\C)$ gauge transformations which holomorphically extends to $\lambda=0.$